 [= After the children completed their homework, they were getting ready for bed.]

-An absolute clause is also a nonfinite clause, but it has its own explicitly stated subject (which is always in the nominative case).
-Generally speaking, the subject in an absolute clause is a noun or a noun phrase that is modified by either a present tense -ing participle, a past tense -ed participle, or a verbless predicative (adjective, prepositional phrase, etc.).
-Absolute clauses tend to be formal, often signaling a reason/cause of what is described in the main clause.
+The subject in an absolute clause is generally a noun or a noun phrase that is modified by either a present tense -ing participle, a past tense -ed participle, or a verbless predicative (adjective, prepositional phrase, etc.).
+The dependent nature of the absolute clause is implied semantically rather than expressed syntactically, often signaling a reason/cause of what is described in the main clause.
+Stylistically, absolute clauses are formal, being an exclusive feature of the written language.

 To illustrate the use of an absolute clause, here are two examples: